catch-design/fe-test/README.md

 * check how assets works with different line numbers of description
 * sticky footer
 * add explanation about mobile viewport
+* form component need more style for select

 TODO - Storybook:
-* add assets in storybook
 * check that all components in storybook

 TODO - general
 * add as much comments as possible and needed
-* create a form component
 * create a gallery component